zeek/zeek/script-reference/directives.rst

     An alternative way to specify prefixes is to use the "-p" Bro command-line option.

-.. bro:keyword:: @if
+.. zeek:keyword:: @if

-    The specified expression must evaluate to type :bro:type:`bool`.
+    The specified expression must evaluate to type :zeek:type:`bool`.
 If the value is true, then the following script lines (up to the next "@else" or "@endif") are available to be executed.